Ra1demmmm/MMM/README.md

 # MMM: A Unified Weakly-supervised Anomaly Detection Framework for Multi-distributional Data

-This repo contains source codes for the paper [**MMM: A Unified Weakly-supervised Anomaly Detection Framework for Multi-distributional Data**](https://) submitted to IEEE Transactions on Knowledge and Data Engineering.
+This repo contains source codes for the paper [**MMM: A Unified Weakly-supervised Anomaly Detection Framework for Multi-distributional Data**](https://) pulished on IEEE Transactions on Knowledge and Data Engineering.

 ## Abstract